aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 ## Game-play

 * Players control a single drone ship, of three possible ship types, which they choose before they enter the war-zone.
-The ships will be controlled using chemical engines and will follow physical rules ([Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game))) versus arcade rules ([Galaga](https://en.wikipedia.org/wiki/Galaga)).
+The ships will be powered using chemical engines and will follow physical rules ([Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game))) versus arcade rules ([Galaga](https://en.wikipedia.org/wiki/Galaga)).

 * Players earn credits by destroying opposing team ships who's payout is calculated by a minimum payment plus a bonus based on the player's rank.
 NPC kills always payout the same pay, based on their AI tier.

-* Asteroids are interactive with ship weaponry, allowing the player to change the asteroids direction and/or break off pieces that can cause damage to other ships in the area.
-Asteroids will "replenish" from the rest of the belt periodically.
+* Asteroid particles are interactive with ship weaponry, allowing the player to change their direction and/or break off additional pieces that can cause damage to other ships in the area.
+Asteroid particles will "replenish" from the rest of the cloud periodically.

-* Asteroids are the focus of special harvesting events where Harvesters are sent out by both corporations to collect the ice from certain, adequately sized, asteroids for processing.
+* The three asteroid hulls are the focus of special harvesting events where Harvesters are sent out by both corporations to collect the resources from them for processing.
 Players will be granted a credit payout for the total amount of ore that their side collects over the amount of the other team's harvester.
 If both Harvesters return the same amount or both Harvesters are destroyed, there is no payout.

 * The server will keep track of useful information about the number of kills scored, the number of deaths and the total amount of game time played from which a ranking list will be created.
 This statistic information will be made available in the settings screen of the pause menu.